Maximum $k$-colourable induced subgraphs in $(P_5+rK_1)$-free graphs: Introduction

-The \textsc{Weighted Maximum $k$-colourable Induced Subgraph} problem (henceforth abbreviated as WM$k$CIS) is the problem of finding, given a graph $G$ and weight function $\omega: V(G) \rightarrow \mathbb{N}$, a $k$-colourable induced subgraph $H$ of $G$ that maximizes $\omega(H)$ over all such subgraphs of $G$.
+The \textsc{Weighted Maximum List-$k$-Colourable Induced Subgraph} problem (henceforth abbreviated as WML$k$CIS) is the following: \begin{itemize} \item Input: A graph $G$, list-$k$-assignment $L$ of $G$ and weight function $\omega: V(G) \rightarrow \mathbb{R}_{+}$. \item Output: An $L$-colourable induced subgraph $H$ of $G$ that maximizes $\omega(H)$ over all such subgraphs of $G$. \end{itemize} This generalizes the \textsc{Weighted Maximum $k$-Colourable Induced Subgraph} problem, in which we require $L(v) = [k]$ for all $v \in V(G)$.
+WML$k$CIS also generalizes the \textsc{List-$k$-Colouring} problem, which asks if $G$ admits an $L$-colouring.

-The WM$k$CIS problem is difficult: in particular, it is NP-hard for every fixed $k$, and even NP-hard to approximate within a factor of $v(G)^\epsilon$ for some fixed $\epsilon > 0$ (per Lund and Yannakakis \cite{lund1993approximation}).
+The WML$k$CIS problem is difficult: in particular, it is NP-hard for every fixed $k$, and even NP-hard to approximate within a factor of $v(G)^\epsilon$ for some fixed $\epsilon > 0$ (per Lund and Yannakakis \cite{lund1993approximation}).
 It is natural, therefore, to restrict our attention to specific graph classes and try to solve the problem there.
 Another possible approach is to restrict our study to fixed, small values of $k$.

+The $k=1$ and $k=2$ cases are particularly well-studied.
+When $k=1$, the problem is equivalent to the NP-hard problem of finding a maximum weight independent set (MWIS) in the induced subgraph of the input graph consisting of vertices with a non-empty list.
+When $k=2$ and all vertices have list $\{1, 2\}$, the problem is equivalent to the \textsc{Odd Cycle Transversal} (OCT) problem, that is, the problem of finding a set of vertices whose deletion results in a maximum-weight graph with no odd cycles.